Mission Trip Planning Ideas

 When you return, find creative ways for the participants to tell the story of the trip.
 Use pictures, words, songs, skits, displays, and sermons.

 Look for local mission projects that the congregation can become involved in to continue to foster the spirit of service and actions of advocacy that the trip generated.
+Connect with partner churches and organizations around the globe. (www.globalministries.org)

 10. Become advocates for economic and social justice.
 When you return to your own community, become advocates who speak out against the systems that oppress persons and who work to encourage change.
-For more ideas, contact the Volunteer Ministries Office www.ucc.org/volunteer; Global Ministries www.globalministries.org or Jusice and Witness Ministries of the United Church of Christ, www.ucc.org/justice/
+For more ideas, contact the Volunteer Ministries Office www.ucc.org/volunteer; Global Ministries www.globalministries.org or Justice and Witness Ministries of the United Church of Christ, www.ucc.org/justice/